 - Squeeze more strawberry jam on top, using a toothpick or a chopstick, marble the top.
 Add sliced strawberries on top.

-- When the loaf is done, allow to cool on a trivet for 5-10 minutes before removing from the loaf pan and letting cool on a wire rack.
+- When the loaf is done, allow cooling on a trivet for 5-10 minutes before removing it from the loaf pan and letting it cool on a wire rack.
 Allow to cool completely or serve warm.
 Enjoy!

 Nutrition Information:Yield: 9 Serving Size: 1